History of St. Bees School: Failed Speech Day Bombing, 1932

 The Speech Day for 1932 was set for Saturday, 18 June, and the prizes were to be given out by Lord Lloyd, a Conservative politician and former Governor of Bombay in the British Indian Empire.
 On the same day Lord Lloyd was also to unveil a memorial to the school's three Victoria Cross winners from World War I in the school chapel.
 The prizes were distributed in the afternoon in a marquee erected for the occasion; Lord Lloyd being sat on a raised platform with the Chairman of the Board of Governors, the Bishop of Carlisle, and the Headmaster.
 During the proceedings the latter two men heard an odd sound beneath them but paid it no heed.
 In the evening two boys looking around the area where the Bishop had sat found a box, which was taken to the Headmaster, who was dining with Lord Lloyd and 6 old boys.
 The box contained two metal cylinders attached to a clock dial, set for 3:30 - the time at which Lord Lloyd had been giving prizes out.
 The local police were notified; the Chief and Deputy-Chief Constables of the Cumberland and Westmorland Constabulary made their way to St. Bees to study the device.
 The Metropolitan Police was informed, and the Home Office sent a holidaying explosives expert to ascertain the nature of the box.
 It had been thought that the whole affair was a malicious hoax, but the Home Office Inspector, Dr. H. E. Watts, declared on the 20th that it was indeed a bomb, and the work of an expert.
 Watts then took the bomb to London for laboratory testing.

 The investigation proceeded with Special Branch and local police officers making inquiries in London and in the area around St. Bees.
 Lord Lloyd was put under uniformed police protection for the remainder of the case.
 On 19 July two brothers from Macclesfield were served summonses.
 Maurice E. Davenport, 25, and Basil H. Davenport, 29, appeared before the Whitehaven magistrates on 25 July and were charged under the Explosives Act of 1883 with intent to cause injury to property.
 The device, which was described in detail in court, turned out to be not as powerful as previously stated (Watts had said that it could kill 20 people), but had a powerful enough black-powder charge with which to set afire the speaker's platform.
 The Magistrates ruled that the evidence was not sufficient to proceed to trial and the summonses against the two brothers were dropped.
 The affair was ruled as an audacious hoax.

-Seventy-two old boys gave their lives during the Seconds World War, and the Memorial Hall was erected in their memory.